Dan Snyder hires Bank of America to sell Washington Commanders

-WASHINGTON — Dan Synder has hired Bank of America to start the process of selling the Washington Commanders, according to a Wednesday announcement.
+WASHINGTON — Dan Snyder has hired Bank of America to start the process of selling the Washington Commanders, according to a Wednesday announcement.

-The Washington Commanders, along with Dan and Tanya Synder, announced the latest update around the team stating that the Bank of America Securities have been hired to consider "potential transactions."
+The Washington Commanders, along with Dan and Tanya Snyder, announced the latest update around the team stating that the Bank of America Securities have been hired to consider "potential transactions."

 "The Snyders remain committed to the team, all of its employees and its countless fans to putting the best product on the field and continuing the work to set the gold standard for workplaces in the NFL," the statement reads.

-It is unclear what this means - whether the Synders plans to sell the whole team, part of the team, or the stadium.
+It is unclear what this means - whether the Snyder's plans to sell the whole team, part of the team, or the stadium.

+"Any potential transaction would have to be presented to the NFL Finance Committee for review and require an affirmative vote by three quarters of the full membership (24 of 32 teams)," according to a VP of communications with the NFL.

 Following the news of the potential sale, Virginia Rep. Don Beyer said on Twitter, "Good riddance."